Great Marlborough Street: 16th–18th centuries

 The Coach and Horses pub has been on Great Marlborough Street since the mid-18th century.

-In the 16th century, what is now Great Marlborough Street was land belonging to the Mercer's Company.
+In the 16th century, what is now Great Marlborough Street was land belonging to the Mercers' Company.
 It was surrendered to Henry VIII in 1536.
 The land was subsequently owned by local brewer Thomas Wilson.
 His son, Richard, inherited this in 1622 who sold it to William Maddox, who called the estate Millfield.
 In 1670, Maddox's son, Benjamin, let the land to James Kendrick for 72 years, who in turn sub-let what is now Great Marlborough Street to John Steele.
 The land remained undeveloped, with building focusing on Tyburn Road (now Oxford Street) to the north.

 The street began to be developed in the early 18th century, when Steele let five acres of land to Joseph Collens for property development.
 It was named after John Churchill, 1st Duke of Marlborough, commander of the English Army who won the Battle of Blenheim in 1704, shortly before construction started.
 Initially the street was a fashionable address; in 1714, John Macky said it "surpasses anything that is called a street" and praised its architecture.
 A 1734 report agreed it was popular but added "the buildings on each side being trifling and inconsiderable, and the vista ended neither way with any thing great or extraordinary".